Urban Pulse Privacy Policy

 - Postal address: PO Box 81, Aspley QLD 4034.

-- We are the entity responsible for the personal information described in this policy (the "controller" or, under Australian law, the "APP entity").
+- We are the entity responsible for the personal information described in this policy.

 Privacy enquiries, access requests, corrections and complaints: